Foreign Cattle Market: Demise of European cattle trade

 The European livestock trade was gradually stopped by the late 1880s — except for Iceland — after the British authorities faced the fact that too much livestock was really coming from places where disease was endemic "and the provincial authorities made no attempt to stamp it out".
-For example Prussia had stringent laws against animal disease but "the profits from smuggling cattle from Poland are too enticing.
+For example Prussia had stringent laws against animal disease but "the profits from smuggling cattle from Poland are too enticing".

 By then the United States had become the main supplier.

 From the United States

 Of all the cattle ever landed at Deptford market, the largest proportion came from the U.S.A.
 The practice started in 1878 when American cattle and pigs were "scheduled" for port slaughter.
-By 1913, when Deptford had closed, 3,144,400 American cattle had been landed there, besides sheep and pigs.
+By 1913, when Deptford closed, 3,144,400 American cattle had been landed there, besides sheep and pigs.

 Nearly all American livestock exports went to England.
 Americans sent livestock to England because they had a surplus that could not be absorbed by local demand.
 When, eventually, it was, which happened by 1913, exportation ceased.
 Writing in 1915, two senior American officials said: "Our beef surplus has vanished and our own people now require all that our farms and ranches produce".